We both know you're not Claire.

 "Yeah, it's a trick, using two coins.
 Read the back of that one."

 "You're goddamn right.
 That's a special quarter, Claire.
-I got it from my sorta uncle when I was a kid.
+I got it from my sorta-uncle when I was a kid.
 He taught me a bunch of magic tricks.
-That one is called the French Drop, but I put my own spin on it.
-Hey, when you're six, it's a cool trick.
-Anyway, he gave that quarter to me, and now I'm giving it to you.
+That trick is called the French Drop, but I put my own spin on it.
+Hey, when you're six, it's cool.
+Anyway, he gave that quarter to me, and I'm giving it to you.
 Money means freedom."

 "So, live free or die?"